ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 identify our service and distinguish from all other sorts of Bluetooth devices.

-For every device we find with a matching characteristic, we record an identifier for the device we saw, the timestamp, and the rssi of the Bluetooth signal, which will allow a team later on to determine who was in close proximity to individuals infected with the novel coronavirus.
+For every device we find with a matching characteristic, we record an identifier for the device we saw, the timestamp, and the RSSI of the Bluetooth signal, which will allow a team later on to determine who was in close proximity to individuals infected with the novel coronavirus.